AndreVale69/simulator-automatic-warehouse/docs/sections/concepts-and-configuration/configuration/configuration.rst

 Columns
 ^^^^^^^

-The :ref:`columns` section is a list of columns that can be found in the automatic warehouse.
+The Columns section is a list of columns that can be found in the automatic warehouse.
-As we can see from the columns section, this container is intended to be used for storage.
+As we can see from the :ref:`columns` section, this container is intended to be used for storage.
 Each of the following fields must be inserted below the ``columns`` field:

 - ``description``

   **Type**: `string`

-  **Description**: each column is identified by an optional description, which is only used by the user for readability.
-This field is **optional**.
+  **Description**: each column is identified by an **optional** description, which is only used by the user for readability.

 - ``length``